engineyard/ey-cookbooks-stable-v5/custom-cookbooks/custom_haproxy_ssls/README.md

-# CUSTOM HAPROXY SSLS

-This
+# Custom HAProxy SSL certificates

 This example contains a `cookbooks/` directory with all the components for using custom/additional SSLs in HAProxy on the v5 stack.